webn3ewbie/Equity-Currencies-Cryptos-Bonds-Analyzer/README.md

 <h1> <b> STREAMLIT STOCK PREDICT APP  </h1>
-Analyze equities, bonds, commodities, currencies,cryptos and predict asset prices using Streamlit and Facebook Prophet
+Analyze equities, bonds, commodities, currencies, cryptos and predict asset prices using Streamlit and Facebook Prophet

 <h2><b> OVERVIEW </b> </h2>
  ExtractAlpha is an app that levrages Streamlit to analyze equities, bonds, commodities, currencies, and cryptos.
 ExtractAlpha supports any asset available on YahooFinance.com.<br> <b>The Asset Prediction is done using FaceBook's Prophet and the web appplication has been created using Streamlit.